Politics of Victoria: State government

-The nominal head of the Government of Victoria is the King of Australia, represented in the state by the Governor of Victoria.
+The nominal head of the Government of Victoria is the King of Australia, represented in the state by the governor of Victoria.
 Legislative power rests with the Crown and the two houses of the Parliament of Victoria.
 The powers and responsibilities of the parliament are defined in the Constitution Act 1975.

 The Victorian Government is often referred to as "Spring Street", a metonym of the street of that name where the Parliament House of Victoria is located in Melbourne.

 Parliament of Victoria

 The Parliament of Victoria is bicameral, consisting of a Lower and an Upper house.

 The Victorian Legislative Assembly (lower house) is composed of 88 members of parliament, each of whom represent a single electoral district and are elected using a preferential voting system/Instant-runoff voting.
 The Legislative Assembly currently sits for fixed four-year terms.
 The leader of the party with a majority in the Legislative Assembly (or with the confidence of the Assembly) is appointed by the governor as the premier of Victoria.

 The Victorian Legislative Council (upper house) has 40 members (or MLCs), representing eight electoral regions.
-Five members are elected for each province using a proportional voting system/Single transferable voting.
+Five members are elected for each region using a proportional voting system/Single transferable voting.
 Prior to 2003, the Legislative Council comprised 44 members from 22 two-member provinces until a 2001 constitutional committee recommended the council be re-organised to the current system.

-General elections are held every four years, electing the entire Legislative Assembly and half of the Legislative Council.
+General elections are held every four years, electing the entire Legislative Assembly and the entire Legislative Council.
 The last state election was on Saturday, 26 November 2022.